aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/manage-eml-attachments-aspose-email-java/_index.md

 MailMessage msg = MailMessage.load(dataDir + "EmailWithAttachment.eml", new EmlLoadOptions());
 ```

 **Explanation**:
-- `dataDir` is where your EML file is located.
+- `dataDir` points to the folder containing your EML file.
-- `EmlLoadOptions` provides additional options for loading emails.
+- `EmlLoadOptions` lets you fine‑tune how the message is read (e.g., handling of embedded images).

 ### Initialize AttachmentCollection

 #### Overview
-Once you have loaded the EML file, initialize an `AttachmentCollection` to access its attachments.
+Once the EML file is loaded, you can retrieve its attachments via an `AttachmentCollection`.

 #### Code Snippet